liqotech/liqo/docs/pages/User/liqo-brief.md

 weight: 1
 ---

-This section gives an brief insight about Liqo, its features, and the main concepts we need to know in order to operate properly with it.
+This section gives a brief insight about Liqo, its features, and the main concepts we need to know in order to operate properly with it.

 ## Overview
 Liqo is an open source add-on for Kubernetes that allows to seamlessly and securely share resources and services between multiple clusters, enabling to run your workloads on remote clusters.